Updated: Feb 7

 Q: How can I calm pelvic pain that follows sex?

-A: Finding the best thing to calm a flare caused by penetrative intercourse can vary person to person.
+A: Finding the best thing to calm a flare caused by penetrative intercourse can vary from person to person.
 My go-to is to press an ice pack on my pelvic floor, take a Pyridium, and drink about 8-16 oz of water.
 Other people find success utilizing a heating pad, using a valium suppository, stretching the pelvic floor, or taking medication.
 You must find what works best for you through trial and error.

 Q: How can I reduce pain during intercourse?